Why you should care

 “Why are you being so honest with me?”
-Hardly the most common complaint one hears from people who meet via dating apps — but alas, Brianna Rader, a queer woman, 27, had decided to speak the truth.
-She had been on a few dates with Karly, a woman she’d met on Tinder, and she wanted Karly to know up front that she wasn’t monogamous.
-Karly just laughed and wondered why Rader was sharing this in the first place.
+Hardly the most common complaint one hears from people met on dating apps — but alas.
+Breanna Rader, a queer woman now age 26, had been on a few dates with someone she’d met on Tinder — and had just told the woman, Karly, that she wasn’t monogamous.
+They were far from serious at the time, so Karly just laughed and asked why Rader was sharing this in the first place.

-Women were significantly more comfortable with the idea of nonmonogamy than men.
+Female-identifying participants were significantly more comfortable with the idea of non-monogamy than male-identifying ones

 That’s according to a 2018 working paper by a researcher at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London.
-The study surveyed 509 people around the world who self-identified as either polyamorous, monoamorous or ambiamorous (those willing to be in either monogamous or polyamorous relationships) about their attitudes toward exclusivity.
-In the study, women scored higher than men for sexual and romantic openness scores — both for themselves and for their partners.
-Of the respondents, 55 percent identified as LGBTQ, 38 percent as straight and 7 percent were unsure.
+The study surveyed 509 people around the worlds who self-identified as either polyamorous, monogamous or ambiamorous (those willing to be in either monogamous or polyamorous relationships) about their attitudes toward exclusivity.
+In the study, women scored higher than men for sexual and romantic openness scores — both for themselves, and for their partners.
+Of the respondents, 55 percent identified themselves as LGBTQ, 38 percent as straight and 7 percent were unsure.

-Another contributor: jealousy.
+Another contributor: Jealousy.
 Though a 2013 study found that female respondents reported more sexual and romantic jealousy, several studies over the past two decades have found that men are more likely to be jealous of sexual infidelity than an emotional affair.
 Possessiveness over a romantic partner tends to be socially conditioned among heteronormative men, in Rader’s eyes.
 “A lot of men feel like they own their female partners,” she says.
-Women might suffer from less jealousy if both partners are having their needs met in a transparent and well-communicated way, she speculates, whereas some argue that social constructs encourage men to be competitive.
+Women might suffer from less jealousy if everything is transparent and well-communicated, she speculates, whereas some argue that social constructs encourage men to be competitive.

 To be sure, this research is far from conclusive.
-For one, it oversampled LGBTQ participants: A 2017 Gallup survey estimated that about 4.5 percent of Americans don’t identify as straight, as opposed to 55 percent of survey respondents.
-There’s significant overlap between the queer and poly community, Rader notes.
-“Research has been woefully behind in looking at people who are queer or gender nonbinary,” McCullough says.
-Then again, there’s an inherent irony to assigning specific characteristics to participants by gender when talking about a community that values fluidity.
+For one, it oversampled LGBTQ participants: A 2017 Gallup survey estimated that about 4.5 percent of Americans don’t identify as straight, as opposed to 55 percent of survey respondents. ”Research has been woefully behind in looking at people who are queer or gender non-binary,” McCullough says.
+Then again, there’s inherent irony to assigning specific characteristics to participants by gender categorically when talking about a community that values fluidity.

-But there’s a difference between polyamory and old-fashioned cheating.
-A study last year using data from the 2012 National Survey of Sexual Health and Behavior found that while 12 percent of people were in nonmonogamous relationships, only a third of those were consensually open relationships.
+The study may also be reflecting the fact that while men are more likely to seek multiple partners, it’s not always with the consent of their primary partner.
+A study last year using data from the 2012 National Survey of Sexual Health and Behavior found that while 12 percent of people were in nonmonogamous relationships, only a third of those were consensually open relationships rather than good old fashioned cheating.
 In the 2016 YouGov survey, a quarter of male respondents said they’d engaged in sex with someone else without their partner’s consent.